laxmena/laxmena/README.md

 __100MLProjects__ is a challenge that I created for myself to get proficient in Machine Learning and Deep Learning by building 100 Projects with increasing complexity, over a period of two years.

-I document my experience throughout this process, and you can find them on my [Medium Blog](https://laxmena.medium.com).
+I document my experience throughout this process, and you can find them on my [Blog](https://www.laxmena.com/category/100-ml-projects/).

 Check out the GitHub repository: